KainNhantumbo/maron-themes/README.md

 > 🪂 Bring new look and feel to your [Visual Studio Code](https://code.visualstudio.com) 🤩
 >
->This is a pack of themes that contains consistent highlighting and better  **UI Look n' Feel** motion for coding and markdown editing.\
+> This is a pack of themes that contains consistent highlighting and better **UI Look n' Feel** motion for coding and markdown editing.\
->Each theme uses no or less italics, underscores, bold, etc. (leaving only what needed for semantic purposes) for code and editor.
+> Each theme uses no or less italics, underscores, bold, etcetera, leaving only what needed for semantic purposes (except for newly custom "operator" labeled themes, which contain italicizations).

 I designed all themes to be compatible with blur or window transparency effects that you can get using vibrancy or [vscode-blur-linux](https://marketplace.visualstudio.com/items?itemName=mhabrar.vscode-blur-linux) (makes the vscode background blurry in KDE Plasma linux distros).